Crimdahl/FlagTracker/README.md

 -!{CommandName} uptime: Displays the amount of time the script has been connected to Twitch, if it is connected.

 -!{CommandName} reconnect: Manually attempts to reconnect to Twitch.

--!{CommandName} gist: Manually uploads the current log file to Crimdahl's gist.
-If log files are not set to be retained, deletes the current file and makes a new one.

 -!{CommandName} help: Displays the available subcommands and syntaxes of those subcommands.